 3.2 Subclasses of the RDFTermMap Class

-This section enumerates the subclasses of the RDFTermMap class.
-These classes describe the various types of RDF terms namely IRIs, blank nodes, and literals.
+This section describes the subclasses of the RDFTermMap class.
+These classes comprise specialized RDF term mappings namely to IRIs, blank nodes, and literals.

 Figure 2: An RDF Graph describing the subclasses of the RDFTermMap class